acc-assignment-python-programming-I/sample_code/README.md

 ## Instructor Bio

-As a staff software developer, I bring real-world insights and practical teaching to prepare you for today's job market.
+As a software developer, I bring real-world insights and practical teaching to prepare you for today's job market.
 Our focus will be on hands-on learning, modern methods, and ensuring your success post-graduation.
 I look forward to creating an engaging, collaborative, and supportive learning environment.
+I will commit to doing my part, but you also need to commit to doing your part for success.
 Check out my profile here [Truc LinkedIn profile](https://www.linkedin.com/in/trucdev/).
 Please don't hesitate to contact me even after this course if you have any questions.
 I am here to help and am dedicated to your success.

 ## Getting Started